selco13/HLNOS9/README.md

 I also re-wrote the event handlers I had written for the Windows's control boxes, and took advantage of the event dispatcher.

-Next, I decided that the PlatinumDesktop could also control Opening and Closing PlatinumApps, which would in turn control its own windows.
+Next, I decided that the ClassicyDesktop could also control Opening and Closing PlatinumApps, which would in turn control its own windows.
 Opening a ClassicyApp also adds an entry to the `appSwitcherMenu` array, which keeps track of all the open apps and displays them in the Appication Switcher, the top-right component of the Desktop Menu.